Back to Posts List

 If a website uses an expired domain for its main website or subdomain, it could crash the website.
 This is because search engines such as Google will often remove all results from a website if the domain name has expired and has been re-registered by someone else.

 Website owners with a revenue-generating site should turn on the auto-renewal option to prevent such domain issues.
-Otherwise, check the domain's expiration date, ensuring it is still active.
+Otherwise, check the domain's expiration date to ensure it remains active.

 In Conclusion

 Those mentioned above are the answers to why websites crash and how to avoid the commonly associated issues.
-Overall, the most significant way to prevent a website from crashing is to have a plan for dealing with any web code errors, malicious attacks, server errors, unexpected sudden traffic spikes, and domain issues.
+Overall, the most significant way to prevent a website from crashing is to plan to deal with any web code errors, malicious attacks, server errors, unexpected sudden traffic spikes, and domain issues.

 A content delivery network (CDN) can help distribute content across multiple servers and reduce the load on the main server.
-Caching can store frequently-requested data to retrieve it when needed quickly.
+Caching can store frequently requested data and retrieve it quickly when needed.
 Ensure that the professionals managing your website's backend know about common hacker attacks, such as unwanted DDoS attacks.

 By taking these precautions, website owners can create an environment conducive to ensuring their websites are secure and functioning optimally.
-These guidelines will facilitate website owners to provide a reliable user experience for new visitors and frequent customers, improving their customer journey.
+These guidelines will facilitate website owners' providing a reliable user experience for new visitors and frequent customers, improving their customer journey.

 Harry Flynn